The opinions and assessments shared on Career Sidekick are our own. We may earn commissions from purchases made after visiting links on our site.

 You can still use SkillShare to learn or advance in a topic that will help you ask your boss for a raise, become next in line for that big promotion, or leap to a new higher-paying job at another company in the future.

-Basically, you can build out your resume and position yourself to make more money in the next year.
+You can build out your resume and position yourself to make more money in the next year.

 And if you’re totally happy with your career, the final option is to use this trial to learn a skill you’ve always wanted to learn.
 Something that doesn’t relate to your work at all.